How does Yoda keep calm in quarantine?

 Use the force Luke

 Anyone who’s watched Star Wars remembers how much focus and concentration Skywalker needed to use the force in his early days as a Padawan.
-Focus is crucial to productivity and success in business, whether you’re working for Google or for a startup. big part of the struggle lies in the challenge of simultaneously trying to do too many things at once while maintaining focus given all the surrounding distractions.
+Focus is crucial to productivity and success in business, whether you’re working for Google or for a startup.
+A big part of the struggle lies in the challenge of simultaneously trying to do too many things at once while maintaining focus given all the surrounding distractions.

 New research and scientific data also shows how mindfulness meditation affects certain regions of the brain which can help us be more focused on what we’re doing.